Course Details and Distances

 - The Transition Zone is in the centre of the running track.

-- For athletes 6 – 9 years old, the Transition Zone will be closed to all parents at 9:00 a.m.
+- The Transition Zone will be closed to all parents at 9:00 a.m.

 - After completing the swim, the athlete will walk or run to their Transition Zone where they will put on a shirt and shorts (optional) for the ride.